tadeuasarro/TadeuHTMLCapstone/README.md

 ![screenshot]()

 I've used HTML5, CSS3 and Bootstrap 4.
 Most of the elements are built with a combination of Bootstrap and CSS.
-Except the ´<footer>´, which was entirely made with pure CSS.
+Except the ´´´<footer>´´´, which was entirely made with pure CSS.

 ## Live Demo